 Militia Burn their First Village

-View the likely site of this Cherokee town’s mound from the shoulder of NC 28.
+View the site of this Cherokee town’s mound from the shoulder of NC 28.
 A business is on the east side (right side if coming from Franklin) near the coordinates.
 Park on the shoulder between it and the houses to the north, somewhere you can see clearly into the field behind the business.

-A faction of Cherokees attacked European-Americans along the border due to repeated treaty violations and threats by the Americans to invade.
+Cherokees attacked European-Americans along the border due to repeated treaty violations and threats by the Americans to invade.
 Brig.
 Gen. Griffith Rutherford’s part-time “militia” army marched to retaliate by destroying Cherokee villages.
 It includes around 2,400 men on horseback, 1,400 pack-horses, and a herd of cattle (see Davidson’s Fort for details).